ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.1 - Flight demonstration/README.md

         return ResponseEntity.ok(matchingPlanes);
 ```

-- Let's do it again, place your cursor inside the and at the top of the createPlane method.
+- Let's do it again in another method, place your cursor inside the and at the top of the `createPlane` method.

 - Type `// Return BadRequest if plane already exists by name` in the comment block.